 All door handles, knobs and light switches in the average home have the potential to get grimy, fast, and the more often they’re touched and by more hands, the more the grime level increases.
 Research has found that of all the knobs, handles and switches, the following ones tend to be the grimiest and most laden with potentially harmful bacteria:

 - Microwave handles

-Giving these grime gathering hotspots a quick clean every other day with a throwaway disinfecting wipe, is a simple and effective solution.
+Maid Sailors Cleaning Service Chicago advises giving these grime gathering hotspots a quick clean every other day with a throwaway disinfecting wipe is a simple and effective solution.